cx-cloud-101/speedtest-workshop/gcp/love-the-smell-of-http.md

 COPY target/*.jar /app.jar
 ENTRYPOINT ["java","-jar","/app.jar"]
 ```
-Note that the Dockerfile is copying your jar file from the target folder.
-Make sure that you don't have target in any .ignore files.
-Cloud build checks for ignore
+Note that the Dockerfile is copying your `jar` file from the target folder.
+Make sure that you don't have target in any `.ignore` files.
+Cloud Build checks for ignore
 files when building locally.
 In the root of your project create a file called `cloudbuild.yaml`.
 Here we will define all the steps that we want the build to execute.
 The first step is to create a Docker image.
 Add the following to the Cloud Build file: